USL Championship

 Logo of USL Pro – the competition's original name from 2011 to 2014.

-Though leaked by the Dayton Dutch Lions weeks prior,[1] the USL announced in a September 2010 press release the merger of its First and Second Division into the USL Pro, a new league with D3 status granted by U.S. Soccer.[2][3]
-The Lions, then a Premier Development League (PDL) team, joined the new competition alongside the five remaining Second Division clubs: the Charleston Battery, Charlotte Eagles, Harrisburg City Islanders, Pittsburgh Riverhounds, and Richmond Kickers;[4][5][6][7][8] and a reactivated Wilmington Hammerheads, who last played in the Second Division.[9]
-The Austin Aztex, the lone surviving First Division club, joined as Orlando City SC, after relocating to Orlando, Florida.[10][11]
-The Rochester Rhinos also joined, aborting their plan to defect from the USL to the NASL.[12]
+The USL Championship traces its origins to September 2010, when the USL announced the merger of its First and Second Division into the USL Pro, a new league with D3 status granted by U.S. Soccer.[1][2]
+The first announced teams were the five remaining Second Division clubs – the Charleston Battery, Charlotte Eagles, Harrisburg City Islanders, Pittsburgh Riverhounds, and Richmond Kickers;[3][4][5][6][7] alongside were the Austin Aztex, the lone surviving First Division club, who joined as Orlando City SC after relocating to Orlando, Florida,[8][9] and a reactivated Wilmington Hammerheads, who last played in the Second Division.[10]

 More information American Division, National Division ...